Parmidajabbari/Car-Speed-Detection/README.md

 - **Optical flow visualization** on the right, showing motion tracking.

 ![Car Speed Detection](assets/videos/test_video.gif)

-## Overview
-This project focuses on detecting and estimating the speed of moving vehicles using computer vision techniques.
-The model leverages **optical flow** and **object detection** to track vehicle movement and calculate speed accurately.

 ## Features
 - **Real-time vehicle detection** using a trained deep learning model.